bad brake booster symptoms

 Unlike many other car problems, identifying a problem with the brake booster is fairly straightforward.
 Most of the time you'll become aware of the problem because of a change in how the brake pedal feels and works.

 If you are driving a petrol or diesel car, then the symptoms will be the same no matter your car model, year, or manufacturer.

-Below is a list of the most common symptoms of a bad brake booster:
+Below is a list of the most common bad brake booster signs.

 As you may guess, if the main function of the brake booster is reducing the force required by the driver, then when it starts failing you will notice a much harder brake pedal.

-This is the most evident and widely known symptom of a bad brake booster.
+This is the most evident and widely known sign of a bad brake booster.
 It is also one of the most problematic and dangerous.
 A “harder brake pedal” is a subjective term.

 Internally, the brake booster has a diaphragm, and when this diaphragm fails its usually caused by a small leak.
 Small vacuum leaks will drop brake booster efficiency and thus will require more energy from the driver.